 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Library's basic financial statements.
-The accompanying other information, including the statistical section as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The Statistical Data Section as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The statistical section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The Statistical Data Section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.